midlantica/LovelyBunchOfCoconuts/content/grifts/queer-theory-in-schools.md

 ---
 title: 'Queer Theory in Schools'
-claim: 'Queer Theory in Schools'
+grift: 'Queer Theory in Schools'
-translation: 'Confuse kids for the cause.'
+decode: 'Confuse kids for the cause.'
 ---